RyanCCollins/restaurant-reviewer/README.md

 ## UX & Accessibility Features
 This app integrates [grommet](https://github.com/grommet/grommet), the world's most advanced UX framework.

+### Getting Started
+The application requires npm v3.8.8 and node v4.2.4.
+Errors may occur if you are using other versions.
+For details on setting node and npm permissions and using node version manager to install specific node versions, please see [this gist](https://gist.github.com/RyanCCollins/69443f0ff1f7725d305d).

 ### Installing

 To install the dependencies, run